 - from games machine coding to using a washing machine and

 - from developing international digital advertising to communicating using social media

-	- Students have lessons for IT alongside the y7 and y8 technology rotations.
+- Students have lessons for Computing as part of their y7 and y8 technology rotations.

 - Mathematics and science is taught to all students from year 7 to year 11.